jivan84/gaoljhy.github.io/README.md

 ## Skills & Expertise

 These are languages, tools, experience and practices to which I have had exposure over the past 5 years or so.
+> My major road with python dev and container ops

 ### Work Experience